DrDad0217/GH_DrDad0217.github.io/_posts/2022-09-30-UsingParentheses.md

 {: .prompt-info }
 Now lets fetch the results, after navigating to `C:\temp`{: .filepath} I opened up the logfile we created.
 ![](User-Log-File-Example-02.png)
+As shown in the screenshot above we achieved the desired results.